Brothers (1782 ship): Fuller story

-While Captain Garican was deciding what to do with his two prizes, Captain Pica made him an offer.
-Pica offered to buy Brothers and her 207 slaves for a note worth "$25000 pesos".
+While Captain Gariscan was deciding what to do with his two prizes, Captain Pica made him an offer.
+Pica offered to buy Brothers and her 207 captives for a note worth "$25000 pesos".
 As France and Spain were at war, Gariscan could not take Brothers into Havana.
 The three vessels (Brutus, Nuestra Señora del Carmen, and Brothers), sailed to Charleston.
 From there Pica and Brothers sailed to Havana.

 Brothers arrived at Havana on 22 March 1795, under the command of Captain Pica.
-She had embarked 216 slaves and arrived with 208, for a 4% mortality rate.
-Philip Allwood, an agent for Brothers, requested that the Merchant Tribunal in Havana issue an injunction returning the 207 slaves to Brother's owners.
+She had embarked 216 captives and arrived with 208, for a 4% mortality rate.
+Philip Allwood, an agent for Brothers, requested that the Merchant Tribunal in Havana issue an injunction returning the 207 captives to Brother's owners.